opencomputeproject/SAI/doc/SAI-Proposal-ACL-1.md

         return saistatus;
     }

-### Example 5 - Binding an ACL table part of the ACL table group to a specific bind point.
+### Example 5 - Binding an ACL table individually to a specific bind point, even though the acl table was part of an ACL group
 This example shows how to bind an ACL table to a port, especially that ACL table is part of an ACL group.

     // ACL table *acl_table_id3*, which participates in acl group *acl_grp_id1*